Randolph County, Alabama Land For Sale (51 results)

 Welcome to Horseshoe Ridge, a premier hunting and recreational oasis!
 This unique 90+/- acre property features over 1 mile of frontage on the Little Tallapoosa River.
 It is primarily pasture land with fertile bottoms along the river, perfect for wildlife management, grazing livestock, or hay production.

 The property features a very nice large 100'x72' barn, with 2080 sq ft of heated and cooled living space, including 2 bedrooms and 1 1/2 baths.
 Outdoor enthusiasts will appreciate the planted dove field and the dense deer and turkey population, making it a haven for hunters.
 The property has been used for bird dog training and field trials, with multiple trap houses for sporting clays.
 The long stretch of continuous river frontage also offer the opportunity to kayak, canoe, fish, or swim all without having to leave your property.
-This place truly has it all.
+A portion of this property along the river bottoms is in a conservation easement preserving its future land use.
+This is a true multi use recreational property in a very desired area of the state.

 Located just outside of Woodland, AL, at the end of county road 509 near the Hawk & Newell community, this property offers the perfect blend of seclusion and accessibility.
 It's conveniently situated about 1 hour from both Atlanta, GA, and Auburn, AL and about 1 hour 45 minutes from Birmingham, AL. Don't miss the opportunity to own this exceptional piece of paradise!